Yesminebc/DM-project/README.md

 metrics.py: Defines evaluation metrics such as PairsExplained and ClusterIntersection to assess clustering performance.

-models.py : Defines database models and their attributes.
-The two clustering models are :
+2 models.py files : Define database models and their attributes.
+Each file has :
-- TwoClustersMIP (Mixed-Integer Programming Model)
+- The class TwoClustersMIP (Mixed-Integer Programming Model)
-- HeuristicMode  (Heuristic Model)
+- The class HeuristicModel containning one of the two proposed heuristic solutions.

 evaluation.py : evaluates the performance of the two models.